Ford team up with Red Bull for return to Formula One in 2026

 Based around the current turbocharged 1.6-litre power unit, F1's future engine regulations will feature increased electrical power and 100% sustainable fuels, which the series says will also improve safety and lowering costs for manufacturers.

+"We go from being the hunter to the hunted," Horner told the event.

+"Our rivals for sure haven't stood still.
+We're expecting Ferrari to be competitive, Mercedes are going to be there," he added.

-Red Bull also announced at their launch that fans will be able to design the team's livery for the three Grand Prixs in the United States.
+Red Bull also announced that fans will be able to design the team's livery for the three Grand Prixs in the United States.

 "It's going to be a competition, it's a huge opportunity and we've thought long and hard about it," said Horner.